michael-donat/php-vfs/README.md

 Behaviour
 -------------

-php-vfs tries to mimick unix filesystem as much as possible.
+php-vfs tries to mimic unix filesystem as much as possible.
 The same conditions must be matched and the same errors will be triggered as if we were interacting via php with real underlying filesystem.

 Most of [PHP filesystem functions](http://www.php.net/manual/en/ref.filesystem.php) are happily supported by php-vfs as long as the full file URL is passed as argument (using ```$fs->path()```).
-If you find something not working and not listed below please rise an issue on [github issues page](https://github.com/thornag/php-vfs/issues)
+If you find something not working and not listed below please rise an issue on [github issues page](https://github.com/thornag/php-vfs/issues).

 **Supported**

-fopen modes
+- fopen modes
-setting permissions and ownership directory iteration file access/modification/change times
+- setting permissions and ownership
+- directory iteration
+- file access/modification/change times

 **Currently unsupported**

-permission/ownership checks
+- permission/ownership checks (roadmap for 0.4)

 **Known pitfalls**

-streamWrapper implementations like php-vfs will not work with glob methods for directory iteration - you need to use DirectoryIterator or readdir instead.
+streamWrapper implementations like php-vfs will not work with glob methods for directory iteration - you need to use ```DirectoryIterator``` or ```readdir()``` instead.

 Contributing
 ----------------

 Any contributions are more than welcome.
-Please make sure that you keep to PSR-2 standards and provide tested code.
+Please make sure that you keep to [PSR-2](http://www.php-fig.org/psr/psr-2/) standards and provide tested code.

 You are more than welcome to add yourself to CONTRIBUTORS.md.